code0-tech/discord-bot/README.md

 }
 ```

-MongoDb entries last updated in ReadMe: 13.08.2024
+MongoDb entries last updated inside this ReadMe: 15.08.2024

-Ps: On Discord you can do <@user_id> to find out the name of a discord user id.
+Ps: On Discord you can do <@user_id> to find out the name of a discord by his user id.

 ## Were are the missing files?